m-weigand/ccd_tools/Readme.md

 required.
 For additional todo-items, please refer to the issues of this project and to the file [TODO](TODO).

-The current version is 0.8.
+The current version is 0.8.1

-### 0.8.1

-* first version under the new name 'Cole-Cole decomposition tools' (CCD)
-* first (proper) version uploaded to pypi
-* first (proper) Python 3 version
-* first version with a DOI (via Zenodo)
-* initial homepage with online-documentation

 ### 0.9